duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_displaying.md

 }
 ```

-Additionally, it is worth noting that all of the display options specified in Perl could instead be specified in your Javascript - if you so desired.
+Additionally, it is worth noting that all of the display options specified in Perl could instead be specified in your JavaScript - if you so desired.

 For example: